Clem-Coder/Poseiden-skeleton/README.md

 # Poseidon

-Poseidon is an application for institutional investors who buy and sell fixed income securities This application brings together information from many sources on fixed income securities
+Poseidon is an application for institutional investors who buy and sell fixed income securities.
+This application brings together information from many sources on fixed income securities

 ## Prerequisites: